NAU-IoT/RemotePiControl/README.md

 The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the Raspberry Pi 4.
 If you want to run MQTT using python on a Raspberry Pi 4 these are the steps:

 ### Dependencies:
- - Install mosquitto service
+ - Install mosquitto service:
     - `sudo apt-get install mosquitto mosquitto-clients`
     - `sudo systemctl enable mosquitto`
     - check if mosquitto is running `sudo systemctl status mosquitto`

-- Create your own mosquitto configuration file
+- Create your own mosquitto configuration file:
    - `cd /etc/mosquitto/conf.d`
    - `sudo nano YOUR_FILE_NAME.conf`
    - paste these lines for insecure connection: